-• For Windows 95/98 users: run Winipcfg.exe or Winipcfg from Run on the Start menu.
-If there are no IP addresses shown, click Release All and then click Renew All to get the IP addresses.

-For Windows NT 4.0 users: run Ipconfig.exe or Ipconfig from Run on the Start menu and follow the instruction as above.
+- ✓ For Windows 95/98 users: run winipcfg.exe or winipcfg from Run on the Start menu.
+If there are no IP addresses shown, click Release All and then click Renew All to get the IP addresses. - ✓ For Windows NT 4.0 users: run ipconfig.exe or ipconfig from Run on the Start menu and follow the instruction as above.

-• Ensure that your PC and the Advanced Wireless 11g Router are on the same network segment.
+Ensure that your PC and the High-Performance Wireless Router are on the same network segment.
 If you are not sure, initiate the DHCP function and set you PC to obtain an IP address automatically.

-- Ensure that your PC is using an IP Address within the range 192.168.1.2 to 192.168.1.254 and thus compatible with the Advanced Wireless 11g Router default IP address of 192.168.1.1 - Finally, use the Ping command in MS-DOS mode to verify the network connection: - Ping 127.0.0.1 to check the TCP/IP stack of your computer - Ping gateway IP (Default: 192.168.1.1) to check the internal link of network.
+Ensure that your PC is using an IP Address within the range 192.168.1.2 to 192.168.1.254 and thus compatible with the High-Performance Wireless Router default IP address of 192.168.1.1

+Finally, use the Ping command in MS-DOS mode to verify the network connection:

+Ping 127.0.0.1 to check the TCP/IP stack of your computer

+Ping gateway IP (Default: 192.168.1.1) to check the internal link of network.

-Note if you're not able to view the web configuration screen for the Advanced Wireless 11g Router, make sure that you remove any proxy setting within your Internet browser, or remove the dial-up settings within your browser.
+Note if you're not able to view the web configuration screen for the High-Performance Wireless Router, make sure that you remove any proxy setting within your Internet browser, or remove the dial-up settings within your browser.

-T: What can I do if I have forgotten the password for the Advanced Wireless 11g Router?
+Q: What can I do if I have forgotten the password for High-Performance Wireless Router?

-You have to reset the Broadband Gateway back to the factory default setting by pushing the Reset button for longer than 3 seconds.
-Refer to the user's manual to re-configure the settings.
+A: You have to reset the Broadband Gateway back to the factory default setting by pushing the Reset button for longer than 3 seconds.
+Refer to the user's manual to reconfigure the settings.

-T: I cannot access my ISP's home page, why?
+Q: I cannot access my ISP's home page, why?

 Some ISPs, such as @Home, require that their host name be specifically configured into your computer before you can surf their local web pages.
-If you are unable to access your ISP's home page, enter your ISP's Domain Name into the OnePage Setup (3-3) to enable all computers in your LAN access to it.
-If you only want to allow computers to access these home pages, open the TCP/IP Properties window (2-4) on these computers, click the "DNS Configuration" tab and enter your ISP's Domain Name in the "Domain Name Search Suffix" location.
+If you are unable to access your ISP's home page, enter your ISP's Domain Name into the OnePage Setup to enable all computers in your LAN access to it.
+If you only want to allow computers to access these home pages, open the TCP/IP Properties window on these computers, click the "DNS Configuration" tab and enter your ISP's Domain Name in the "Domain Name Search Suffix" location.